VikrantAgrahari/speech_to_text/README.md

 # speech_to_text
 Speech To Text Recognition

 In this project, I'm converting voice into text using Google's Speech_Recognition engine.
 I'd made a simple method, upload file and convert.
-The feautre included is 'adjust_ambient_noise' feature which is not enough for removing noise.
+The feature included is 'adjust_ambient_noise' feature which is not enough for removing noise.

 The features wish to include in this project is that the website